jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ### V. Embed a Soundcloud player in popup 2

+1. To make it easier to see your changes, set the map's inital center to the same location as the London popup.
-1. Locate the popup for marker 2 `popup2_content` and use += to append the iframe embed code from https://soundcloud.com/londonstreetnoises/grosvenor-1928 `popup2_content`
+2. Locate the popup for marker 2 `popup2_content` and use += to append the iframe embed code from https://soundcloud.com/londonstreetnoises/grosvenor-1928 `popup2_content`
-2. Click the share button, then `Embed`, the copy the code.
+3. Click the share button, then `Embed`, then copy the code.
     <p align="center">
     <img src= "Images/6-SoundCloud.JPG">
     </p>